PhysStipendRankings/PhysStipendRankings/README.md

 # CSStipendRankings: PhD Stipend Rankings

-[`CSStipendRankings` (https://csstipendrankings.org)](https://csstipendrankings.org) is a stipend-based ranking of top-paying computer science departments in the United States, inspired by [`CSRankings`](https://csrankings.org).
+[`PhysStipendRankings` (https://physstipendrankings.org)](https://physstipendrankings.org) is a stipend-based ranking of top-paying Physics departments in the United States, inspired by [`CSRankings`](https://csrankings.org).
 We may expand to include other countries in the future, and we welcome your contributions!

-**We hope you find CSStipendRankings useful towards getting your institution to pay a living wage.**
+**We hope you find PhysStipendRankings useful towards getting your institution to pay a living wage.**

 ## How to contribute

-**First of all, thank you for your interest in contributing to CSStipendRankings!
+**First of all, thank you for your interest in contributing to PhysStipendRankings!
 We welcome contributions from everyone.** Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

 ### Add stipend for a new institution

 #### Option 1
-The fastest way to add or update the data is by [editing `stipend-us.csv`](https://github.com/CSStipendRankings/CSStipendRankings/edit/main/stipend-us.csv) and submit a [pull request](https://github.com/CSStipendRankings/CSStipendRankings/pulls).
+The fastest way to add or update the data is by [editing `stipend-us.csv`](https://github.com/PhysStipendRankings/PhysStipendRankings/edit/main/stipend-us.csv) and submit a [pull request](https://github.com/PhysStipendRankings/PhysStipendRankings/pulls).
 The stipend data are stored as rows in `stipend-us.csv` in the format of

 > ```"<Institution Name (Optional Notes)>", <Annual Stipend Amount (Pre-Qualification) ($)>, <Annual Stipend Amount (Post-Qualification) ($)>,<Annual Local Living Wage ($)>, <Annual Out-of-pocket Fees (and Health Insurance) Charged by University ($)>, <Public or Private>, <Summer Funding Guarantee>```